../_images/logo.png

 • Target

-• the device within the protocol which acts as the owner of the data that is being manipulated or reported on.
-Typically this will be a netconfd-pro server that communicate with the client with help of ypgnmi-app application
+• the device within the protocol that acts as the owner of the data that is being manipulated or reported on.
+Typically this will be a netconfd-pro server that communicates with the client with the help of ypgnmi-app application

 • Client